Academics

 Students will be placed into courses for which they are qualified at any level that MDSA offers, including Concept Classes, College Prep Level II, Honors classes and/or AP classes.
 Coursework is not modified; students are expected to complete all the course work and meet the requirements for a particular course with accommodations and the support of program staff.

-In tandem with their other courses, Sacred Heart students take a class called Sacred Heart Seminar, which is a credited course that includes explicit instruction in school-based skills.
-Seminar sections are small, with just 3-5 students per section.
-Instruction is individualized to each student's needs, and focuses on remediation in particular academic areas of identified weakness, as well as targeted building of efficient executive functioning, including goal-setting, study skills, time management, organization, self-advocacy, note-taking and test-taking strategies, and assistance with managing class work.
+In tandem with their other courses, Sacred Heart students take a class called Sacred Heart Seminar, a credited course that includes explicit instruction in school-based skills.
+With a small seminar class size, instruction is individualized to each student's needs.
+Seminar focuses on remediation in particular academic areas of identified weakness, as well as targeted building of efficient executive functioning, including goal-setting, study skills, time management, organization, self-advocacy, note-taking and test-taking strategies, and assistance with managing class work.
 During this class period, students report to a learning support center to meet with program staff for instruction.
 Part of this session may also be used as a study period, or to accommodate the extra time given for assessments.

-Sacred Heart maintains frequent and consistent communication between home and the program staff to assure that parents are kept abreast of the student’s academic progress.
-There will also be frequent communication between program staff and teachers.
+Sacred Heart maintains frequent and consistent communication between home, instructions, and the program staff to assure that parents are kept abreast of the student’s academic progress.
 Program staff is available to assist teachers with implementing accommodations in the classroom and to help identify and address any concerns in the classroom.

 • Sacred Heart Program Accommodations

-Accommodations provided will be individualized to the needs of each student in the program, and are based on a full educational-psychological evaluation, a requirement for all students in the program.
-Accommodations include but are not limited to additional time to complete tests and in-class assignments, the use of various assistive technology for reading or writing assistance, use of a computer for tests or to take notes, oral testing, copies of teacher notes, and preferential seating in each class.
+Accommodations provided will be individualized to the needs of each student in the program and are based on a full educational-psychological evaluation.
+This is a requirement for all students in the program.
+Accommodations include, but are not limited to, additional time to complete tests and in-class assignments, the use of various assistive technology for reading or writing assistance, use of a computer for tests or to take notes, oral testing, copies of teacher notes, and preferential seating in each class.

 Each student in the program is issued a formal student support plan (“SSP”) that addresses her learning strengths and weaknesses, as well as what accommodations will be provided during the school year.
 This plan is shared with parents as well as the student’s classroom teachers.
 The Sacred Heart team will help the student become familiar with how to use this plan, and her accommodations, to her best benefit.